yodrew/darkroomretreat/manuscript/psychology.md

 It's time to get our hands dirty.
 Something is broken and we have to fix it.

 Hygiene's basic structure is sound.
 It is objective.
 It deals in universal facts of biology.
-It constrains its analyses and recommendations to the abilities of a reasonable person living an ordinary life anywhere in the world.
+It constrains its analysis and recommendations to the abilities of a reasonable person living an ordinary life anywhere in the world.
 If hygiene has a problem, it is only due to not being hygienic enough.
 It is because its secondary ideas or practices contradict its fundamental principles.
 Once we discover a problem, we can use hygiene's own principles and methods to correct it.

 Darkness exposes flaws in hygiene's secondary structure.
 Hygiene must become more hygienic to accommodate darkness and its implications.
 In this chapter, we'll pop the hood of hygiene.
 We'll analyse its flaws and make necessary modifications.
 The result will be a philosophy that works better by orders of magnitude.